Posts

 How To Point Domain Name From Namecheap To Bluehost Hosting

-When you sign up for Bluehost, you receive one free domain name.
+When you sign up for Bluehost, you receive one Bluehost free domain name.
 Any additional domain names you would like to have you have to purchase additionally.
-It is most common for people to buy their other domain names with a separate company like Namecheap or GoDaddy.

-One of the biggest reasons why is pricing.
-Registering an additional domain with Bluehost will cost you just over $12.
-If you want to add Bluehost domain privacy to that, it’ll be another $12.
+If you want to add Bluehost domain privacy to that, it’ll be another $11.88 when creating your Bluehost account and then costs $15 a year.
 With Namecheap, you get domain privacy free for life.

 As you can see Bluehost domain pricing costs a little more than Namecheap.

-The cost of getting a domain name with GoDaddy will cost you about $12 and $8 for domain privacy for a year.
-As you can see, Namecheap is the cheapest option followed by GoDaddy and lastly Bluehost.
+The cost of getting a domain name with GoDaddy will cost you about $11.99 a year for the popular .com domain extension and $9.99 for domain privacy for a year.

 Video Tutorial: How To Point Namecheap Domain To Bluehost